Censorship: Books

 Book censorship can be enacted at the national or sub-national level, and can carry legal penalties for their infraction.
 Books may also be challenged at a local, community level.
 As a result, books can be removed from schools or libraries, although these bans do not typically extend outside of that area.

 Films

 Aside from the usual justifications of pornography and obscenity, some films are censored due to changing racial attitudes or political correctness in order to avoid ethnic stereotyping and/or ethnic offense despite its historical or artistic value.
 One example is the still withdrawn "Censored Eleven" series of animated cartoons, which may have been innocent then, but are "incorrect" now.

 Film censorship is carried out by various countries.
 Film censorship is achieved by censoring the producer or restricting a state citizen.
-For example, in China the film industry censors LGBT related films.
-Filmmakers must resort in finding funds within international investors such as the “Ford Foundations” and or produce through an independent film company.
+For example, in China the film industry censors LGBT-related films.
+Filmmakers must resort to finding funds from international investors such as the "Ford Foundations" and or produce through an independent film company.